 What work still requires the broker?

 All the judgment work: having the conversation, qualifying honestly, building trust, structuring the deal, and closing.
-Software covers the repeatable roles; none of the human parts get automated away, which is exactly why the model works.
+Software covers the repeatable roles; none of the human parts get automated away, which is exactly why the model works rather than producing robotic outreach.